EloiStree/EloiStree/README.md

 I have a big mental illness:
 *"Life is too short to spend time selling and protecting my codes"*
 - I hate selling my code
+  - 1H code = 1H code + 1-3H of fitting the store + 1H cleaning + 2h demo and suport + 2-6H user support by chat + ...
 - I hate protecting my code
+  - It means spending hours managing access to your code when someone can just copy past it online in 30 seconds
+  - It means that you have a code that can be useful to thousands of people but decide to keep by "greed"
-- I hate working for a boss because it means having private code
+- I hate/dislike working with NDA on my code (non disclosure agreement)
+  - Samre reason of "protecting my code"
 _(Yes...
 I am super poor)_

 ### #2